-These complications can lead to serious illness, and with some of the complications, including peritonitis and perforations, hospitalization and surgery is often necessary.
+These complications can lead to serious illness, and with some of the complications, including peritonitis and perforations, hospitalization and surgery are often necessary.

 The treatment for diverticulitis depends upon the severity of the inflammation or infection.
-Often times, bed rest, bowel rest (no solid food), changes in diet, and antibiotics are enough to treat diverticulitis.
-Surgery is rarely suggested for an initial diverticulits episode, but if an individual has recurrent episodes of diverticulitis, treatment may require the surgical removal of the affected colon area.
+Oftentimes, bed rest, bowel rest (no solid food), changes in diet, and antibiotics are enough to treat diverticulitis.
+Surgery is rarely suggested for an initial diverticulitis episode, but if an individual has recurrent episodes of diverticulitis, treatment may require the surgical removal of the affected colon area.

 The pain and discomfort of diverticulitis often improves in less than 12 months, which is the amount of time Social Security requires you to be unable to work.
-This can make it difficult to get disability benefits, but if you have complication such as bowel obstructions, abdominal infections, abscesses or fistulas, you have a better chance of getting benefits.
+This can make it difficult to get disability benefits, but if you have complications such as bowel obstructions, abdominal infections, abscesses, or fistulas, you have a better chance of getting benefits.

 In order to receive disability benefits from Social Security, you must match the requirements of one of Social Security's disability listings or prove that the limitations caused by diverticulitis prevent you from being able to work a full-time job.
-In addition, you must be insured by SSDI or be eligible for SSI, and not be making over $1,070 per month (in 2014).
+In addition, you must be insured by SSDI or be eligible for SSI, and not be making over about $1,500 per month.

 Social Security does not have a disability listing for diverticulitis, meaning there are no automatic approvals based on diverticulitis.
 However, if your condition is similar to another disease that does have a listing, and it is as severe as the criteria in the listing, it's possible for your medical problem to "equal" (be considered equivalent) to that listing.